spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/azure-oidc.md

 # Microsoft Azure

+!!! hint
+    This feature is only available to paid Spacelift accounts.
+Please check out our [pricing page](https://spacelift.io/pricing){: rel="nofollow"} for more information.

 ## Configuring workload identity federation

 In order to enable Spacelift runs to access Azure resources, you need to set up Spacelift as a valid identity provider for your account.
 This is done using [workload identity federation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation){: rel="nofollow"}.
 The set up process involves creating an App Registration, and then adding federated credentials that tell Azure which Spacelift runs should be able to use which App Registrations.
 This process can be completed via the Azure Portal, Azure CLI or Terraform.
 For illustrative purposes we will use the Azure Portal.